Kirkel: Overview

 A rather well-preserved castle ruin is located a few hundred metres from the town centre.
 The small Kirkel castle was built in 1075 and is the town's landmark.
 Located on top of a small castle hill, and due to its large tower with 169 steps to the top, it can be seen from a great distance.
 Kirkel has the densest forest range in whole Saarland region.

-It attracts many visitors due to its nice picturesque valleys and greenery over the hills.

 Kirkel celebrates festivals more than any other place in the area.
-The most famous sight was the "Wurstmarkt" around August, which lasted for five days with a proper beer festival.
+Among the most famous events was the "Wurstmarkt" around August, which lasted for five days with a proper beer festival.
 As of 2014, no more Wurstmarkts are being held in Kirkel.